An Improvement to Levenshtein's Upper Bound on the Cardinality of Deletion Correcting Codes: Introduction

 \section{Introduction}

 \IEEEPARstart{D}{eletion} channels output only a subsequence of their input while preserving the order of the transmitted symbols.
 Deletion channels are related to synchronization problems, a wide variety of problems in bioinformatics, and the communication of information over packet networks.
-This paper concerns channels that take a fixed length input string of symbols drawn from $q$-ary alphabet and a delete a fixed number of symbols.
+This paper concerns channels that take a fixed length input string of symbols drawn from a $q$-ary alphabet and delete a fixed number of symbols.
 In particular, we are interested in upper bounds on the cardinality of the largest possible $s$-deletion correcting codebook.

-The first such upper bound is due to Levenshtein.
-He derived asymptotic upper and lower bounds on the sizes of binary codes for any number of deletions \cite{levenshtein_binary_1966}.
-These bounds easily generalize to the $q$-ary case.
-He showed that the Varshamov Tenengolts (VT) codes, which had been designed to correct a single asymmetric error \cite{varshamov_codes_1965,varshamov_arithmetic_1965}, could be used to correct a single deletion.
-The VT codes meet the upper bound and establish its tightness in the case of a binary alphabet and a single deletion.
+Levenshtein derived asymptotic upper and lower bounds on the sizes of binary codes for any number of deletions~\cite{levenshtein_binary_1966}.
+These bounds easily generalize to the $q$-ary case~\cite{tenengolts_nonbinary_1984}.
+He showed that the Varshamov Tenengolts (VT) codes, which had been designed to correct a single asymmetric error~\cite{varshamov_codes_1965,varshamov_arithmetic_1965}, could be used to correct a single deletion.
+The VT codes establish the asymptotic tightness of the upper bound in the case of a binary alphabet and a single deletion.

 Since then, a wide variety of code constructions, which provide lower bounds, have been proposed for the deletion channel and other closely related channels.
-One recent construction uses constant Hamming weight deletion constructing codes \cite{cullina_coloring_2012}.
-In contrast, progess on upper bounds has been rare.
-Levenshtein eventually refined his original asymptotic bound (and the parallel nonbinary bound of Tenengolts) into a nonasymptotic version \cite{levenshtein_bounds_2002}.
-Kulkarni and Kiyavash recently proved a better upper bound for an arbitrary number of deletions and any alphabet size \cite{kulkarni_non-asymptotic_????}.
+One recent construction uses constant Hamming weight deletion constructing codes~\cite{cullina_coloring_2012}.
+In contrast, progress on upper bounds has been rare.
+Levenshtein eventually refined his original asymptotic bound (and the parallel nonbinary bound of Tenengolts) into a nonasymptotic version~\cite{levenshtein_bounds_2002}.
+Kulkarni and Kiyavash recently proved a better upper bound for an arbitrary number of deletions and any alphabet size~\cite{kulkarni_non-asymptotic_2012}.